Skip to main content

 Supply Agreement (UK)

-Create a comprehensive Supply Agreement for England and Wales governing the sale and purchase of goods between a Supplier and a Buyer.
+Create a detailed Supply Agreement for England and Wales governing the sale and purchase of goods between a Supplier and a Buyer.
 Compliant with the Sale of Goods Act 1979, Supply of Goods and Services Act 1982, and the Late Payment of Commercial Debts (Interest) Act 1998.